SmogDr/edar_coursebook/docs/index.md

                         user.email = "john.doe@colostate.edu")
 ```

+Note: Avoid committing credentials or other sensitive information to GitHub by "[vaccinating](https://github.com/uncoast-unconf/uu-2019-day-zero/blob/master/00-preparation/03-usethis/README.md)" with `usethis::git_vaccinate()`.

 4. Optional but recommended for new users: Consider downloading a [GUI Git Client](https://happygitwithr.com/git-client.html) to make version control easier and to build intuition.
-[GitHub Desktop](https://desktop.github.com/) is likely sufficient for this course, but your choice is yours.
+[GitHub Desktop](https://desktop.github.com/) is likely sufficient for this course, but the choice is yours.
 5. Optional: Sign up for free student perks via [GitHub Education](https://education.github.com/).

 ### Connect Git, GitHub, and RStudio